MA (Economics), Queen’s University

 Daniel joined the Centre for International Governance Innovation (CIGI) in Waterloo, Ontario in 2005, serving in a number of senior research and executive positions.
 Most recently, his work there focused on the G20 and international economic policy coordination.

 Daniel returned to the C.D.
-Howe Institute in March, 2011 as Associate Vice President, Trade and International Policy.
-He was promoted to Assistant Vice President, Research in January 2013, and currently holds the position of Vice President, Research, as of June 2014.
+Howe Institute in March 2011 as Associate Vice President, Trade and International Policy.
+He was promoted to Assistant Vice President, Research in January 2013, and from June 2014 to 2024, he held the position of Vice President, Research.